 Push to end polio gains ground

-Although the Global Polio Eradication Initiative (GPEI) has faced sobering challenges in the past year, officials say it is moving forward in key political, technical, financial, and operational areas.
+Although the Global Polio Eradication Initiative (GPEI) has faced sobering challenges in the past year, it is moving forward in key political, technical, financial, and operational areas.

-Stepped-up efforts to end the disease in the four endemic countries -- Afghanistan, India, Nigeria, and Pakistan -- are paying off, they say.
+Stepped-up efforts to end the disease in the four endemic countries of Afghanistan, India, Nigeria, and Pakistan are paying off, GPEI officials say.

-"Rotary International has played an extraordinarily special role [in the GPEI], not just as one of the initiators but in bringing financial resources, political advocacy, and volunteerism on the ground to getting the job done," said Dr. Bruce Aylward, director of the GPEI at the World Health Organization, speaking to the National Press Club in Washington, D.C., in June.
+"Rotary International has played an extraordinarily special role [in the GPEI], not just as one of the initiators but in bringing financial resources, political advocacy, and volunteerism on the ground to getting the job done," says Dr. Bruce Aylward, director of the GPEI at the World Health Organization.

-Rotarians in Pakistan have encouraged the national government to give strong support to ending polio.
-In early 2009, Pakistan launched the Prime Minister's Action Plan for Polio Eradication.
+In Pakistan, the incidence of polio decreased to 76 cases from 96 cases.
+Rotarians there have encouraged the national government to give strong support to ending the disease.
+This advocacy effort helped prompt the government's decision to launch the Prime Minister's Action Plan for Polio Eradication.
 On behalf of Rotary International in August, International PolioPlus Committee Chair Robert S. Scott recognized Pakistan's president, Asif Ali Zardari, with a Polio Eradication Champion Award for his outstanding support for a polio-free world.
-Read more
+Read more.

-A new vaccine will be introduced in India as early as November to help stop the transmission of the type 1 and type 3 wild polioviruses.
-(Type 2 has been eradicated globally except in Nigeria.)
+In 2010, a new vaccine is expected to be introduced to help stop the transmission of the type 1 and type 3 wild polioviruses simultaneously.
 This bivalent vaccine, health officials believe, will multiply the gains made during the past year toward eradicating polio.
-Intended to complement, not replace, monovalent and trivalent vaccines already in use, the bivalent vaccine will also be considered for Afghanistan, Nigeria, and Pakistan.